Toward a Unified de Sitter Holography: A Composite $T\bar{T}$ and $T\bar{T}+\Lambda_2$ Flow

-The proposal is supported by the computation of holographic entanglement entropy.
-By employing the spherical partition function method, we first obtained the general entanglement entropy in the $T\bar{T}$-deformed dS/CFT.
-By separately considering the cases $r>\ell_{\mathrm{dS}}$ and $r<\ell_{\mathrm{dS}}$, we found two distinct results, corresponding to the pseudo entropy and the real entropy, respectively.
+The proposal is further supported by the computation of holographic entanglement entropy.
+By employing the spherical partition function method, we obtained a unified expression \eqref{general entanglement entropy calculate} for the entanglement entropy, which is valid in both static region $r \in (0,\ell_{\text{ds}})$ and extended spacetime $r \in (\ell_{\text{ds}},\infty)$.
+Specified to these two different regions $r>\ell_{\mathrm{dS}}$ and $r<\ell_{\mathrm{dS}}$, we found two distinct entanglment entropies, corresponding to the pseudo entropy \eqref{psuEE} and the real entropy \eqref{finite entropy}, respectively.
 These results precisely match the area of the RT surface on the bulk side.